 What to Bear in Mind When Installing a Bathroom Underfloor Heating

-The advantages of underfloor heating in bathrooms are self-evident.
-Who doesn't like warm feet when standing in front of the sink, with evenly heated tiles that at the same time also save energy?
+The advantages of bathroom underfloor heating are self-evident.
+Who doesn't like warm feet when standing in front of the sink, produced by evenly heated tiles?
+Beside the thermal comfort the system also reduces energy costs.
 This is why underfloor heating is often retrofitted when modernising bathrooms.
-In many cases, low profile underfloor heating provides the best solution because its low construction height enables the existing floor to be retained and thus minimises costly preliminary work.
+In many cases, low profile underfloor heating systems provide the best solution because its low construction height enables the existing floor to be retained and thus minimises costly preliminary work.

 After installing the bathroom underfloor heating, the new surface should be additionally sealed with liquid sealing foil, at least in the areas that can be directly sprayed with water.
 The tiles can then be laid.